This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Then wash and slice your lemon.

-How to boil them
+How to Boil Them

 - Fill up a large pot with water and add in salt, lemon slices and artichokes.
-Cover, bring to a boil, and simmer for 20-60 minutes until tender.
+Cover, bring to a boil, and simmer 20-60 minutes until tender.
 They're done when you can easily pick off a leaf.
 To test, transfer to a plate and try to pull off one of the leaves.
 If it comes off easily - it's done.
 If not, allow to simmer a while longer.

-How to steam them
+How to Steam Them

-To steam artichokes you will need a steamer basket, a coolander or a regular metal strainer.
+To steam artichokes you will need a steamer basket, a coolander, or a regular metal strainer.

 - Bring out a large pot and pour in "enough" water.
 Enough means the pot will not go dry while cooking, but the water doesn't reach the strainer even when boiling.
-Then place a steaming basket, coolander or metal strainer on top of the pot and place the lemon slices in it.
+Then place a steaming basket, coolander, or metal strainer on top of the pot and place the lemon slices in it.

 - Place the artichokes on top of the lemon slices.

 - Cover with a lid, bring to a boil, and cook for 30-70 minutes until tender.
 They're done when you can easily pick off a leaf.
 To test, transfer to a plate and try to pull off one of the leaves.
 If it comes off easily - it's done.
 If not, put it back in the water.
+It usually takes a little bit longer to steam than to boil artichokes.

 - When your steamed artichokes are done, remove from the heat and let them cool down slightly before eating.

-- Try pulling off a leaf, and if it's easy - they're done
+- Try pulling off a leaf, and if it's easy - they're done.

-- Stick a pairing knife into the bottom of the artichoke - if it goes in smoothly, they're done
+- Stick a pairing knife into the bottom of the artichoke - if it goes in smoothly, they're done.

 Eating artichokes is fun!
 But if you haven't done it before, you might be a bit confused as to how you actually get to the food - and where is the food, anyway?!